M-Rohr/Trait-patterns-Model/README.md

  - simulation_experiment.py: Script to run a simulation experiment.

-    #/!\ If you are working on windows, for some (obscure) reason python may return:
+    #/!\ If you are working on windows, python may return: \
     #ModuleNotFoundError: No module named  'model_function'. \
     #It'sa bug from the parallelization process.
 If it's appen, run the script with parameters set for very small \
     #simulations (eg. n = 5, S = 10, max_tick = 3) in debug mode, with a break point somewhere in par_simul(). \